The Sons of the American Legion (SAL) Squadron 282 is always recruiting.

-Membership in the Sons of the Legion is open to all male descendants, adopted sons (their male descendants), stepsons (their male descendants), grandsons, great-grandsons (etc.) of members of The American Legion, a deceased member of The American Legion, or a deceased Veteran who would be eligible for membership in the American Legion, if alive, who served during WWI, WWII, Korean War, Vietnam War, Lebanon, Grenada, Panama, Persian Gulf War, or the War on Terrorism.
+Membership in the Sons of the American Legion is open to male descendants of any age, adopted sons (their male descendants), stepsons (their male descendants), grandsons, great-grandsons (etc.) of members of The American Legion, a deceased member of The American Legion, or a deceased Veteran who would be eligible for membership in the American Legion, if alive, who served during 6 Apr 1917 to 18 Nov 1918 or in any period from 7 Dec 1941 to the present.

 If a current American Legion member drops his/her membership with The American Legion, the SAL member may continue his membership by keeping his dues updated each year (continuous membership, no lapses).
 Should his dues lapse, he would become ineligible for membership until, and if, the qualifying Veteran re-joined The American Legion or passed away.

-The annual membership dues of Squadron 282 is $10.00 for those under the age of 18 and $30.00 for those over the age of 18 years of age.
-All applications for membership are acted upon at the first business meeting following the receipt of the completed application.
-Attendance at meetings is not mandatory, but is encouraged to ensure your voice is heard and can include minors and senior members of the same family.
+The annual membership dues of Squadron 282 is $40.00 and $25.00 per year for those under the age of 21 by 31 Dec of the year of joining.
+All applications for membership are finalized at the first business meeting following the receipt of the completed application.
+Attendance at meetings is not mandatory, but is encouraged to ensure your voice is heard.
+Meetings can include minors and senior members of the same family.

-SQUADRON 282 MEETINGSMeetings are held monthly and follow specific guidelines.
-Often, the meetings form the basis of the introduction of Americanism, order, and ceremony to our youth.
+Meetings are held monthly and follow specific guidelines.
+The meetings form the basis of the introduction of Americanism, order, and ceremony to our youth.
 The Sons of the American Legion, on all levels, have worked together with the American Legion to promote Children and Youth programs, including The American Legion Child Welfare Foundation.

 The Squadron 282 order of business in a regularly scheduled business meeting: